A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Professional walkers know how to read dog body language, avoid risky situations, and manage different temperaments confidently.

-• Safety and proper handling: Many are pet first aid/CPR certified, so they can respond quickly in heat-related issues, minor injuries, or sudden distress.
+Many are pet first aid/CPR certified, so they can respond quickly to heat-related issues, minor injuries, or sudden distress.
 That level of preparedness isn’t standard with casual walkers.

-• Reliable accountability: Pros treat dog walking like real work, not a hobby, so they follow routines, show up on time, and stick to agreed instructions.
+Pros treat dog walking like real work, not a hobby, so they follow routines, show up on time, and stick to agreed-upon instructions.
 If something needs adjusting, they communicate clearly and document changes.
 You’re working with someone who understands responsibility.

-• Screened and experienced walkers: If you hire through reputable services, most perform background checks and confirm references before letting anyone be on the platform.
+If you hire through reputable services, most conduct background checks and verify references before allowing anyone on the platform.
 This ensures that you get experienced walkers who have handled everything from energetic puppies to reactive rescues.

 Close-up of several happy dogs on leashes, including a fluffy white and brown terrier mix, participating in a fast-paced dog walking group outdoors. - how much do dog walkers costManaging a large dog walking group.
 (Source: iStock)